Nature Across Boundaries:

 Local leaders, landowners, and land managers can work proactively to preserve and restore connections in nature (connectivity) by working across political boundaries and property lines.
 While this cooperative approach makes ecological sense, it can be challenging in practice.

-The 2017 conference, offered in partnership with NYSDEC Hudson River Estuary Program, will explore the importance of ecological connectivity, highlight case studies from New York, and engage participants in discussing the barriers and opportunities for preserving landscape connections in the Hudson Valley.
+The 2017 conference will explore the importance of ecological connectivity, highlight case studies from New York, and engage participants in discussing the barriers and opportunities for preserving landscape connections in the Hudson Valley.

 Please check back for registration details as available starting in September, 2017.